 VEXATIONS is a mysterious composition by Erik Satie, which takes on another dimension when the instructions at the top of the score are followed.
 Satie asks the performer to play the piece 840 times without a break, very slowly, which can take as long as 24 hours.
 Satie offers the following advice “In order to play the theme 840 times in succession, it would be advisable to prepare oneself beforehand, and in the deepest silence, through serious immobility.”

 LOCKDOWN VEXATIONS will present a variety of online versions of Vexations played and recorded by different people during the Covid-19 Lockdown.
-This will include a streamed full version of 840 repetitions using a random-order-generated playlist… TAKE PART…
+This will include a streamed full version of 840 repetitions using a random-order-generated playlist using a MAX patch programmed by Matthew Olden… TAKE PART…

 It somehow feels particularly appealing to play this piece together and apart, during this time.